Here's Why I'm Recommending This Somewhat Unpopular Stock Advisory as My Top Pick

 It's worth mentioning that Chris isn't known for being PC or beating around the bush.
 Expect him to call a spade a spade and not shy away from controversial topics.

-He's the main guy you'll hear from - the editor of Insider Weekly.
+He's the main guy you'll hear from - the editor of the Insider Newsletter.

 Chris got his start working at Invesco Asset Management, Lehman Brothers, JP Morgan-Chase and Robert Flemmings, eventually working his way up to managing family offices internationally and overseeing over $30 million invested into venture capital opportunities.